 Can DACA students fill out the FAFSA?

-Yes, DACA recipients are able to fill out the FAFSA, but they will need to have a Social Security number (SSN) to apply.
-The parents of the student applying for aid are not required to have a SSN, but if they don’t, they won’t be able to sign the form electronically.
-In this case, the student should enter “000-00-0000” for their parents’ SSN and print out a paper copy of the form for their parents to sign.
+The student’s parents applying for aid are not required to have an SSN.
+If they don’t, they won’t be able to sign the form electronically.
+Instead, the student should enter “000-00-0000” for their parents’ SSN and print out a paper copy of the form for their parents to sign.

 DACA and other undocumented students do not qualify for federal financial aid, including federal student loans and grants.
 However, DACA students may be eligible for state- or college-based aid.
-Many of these programs use information from the FAFSA to determine financial aid eligibility; without the FAFSA, you may not qualify to receive need-based or merit-based aid.
+Many of these programs use information from the FAFSA to determine financial aid eligibility.
+Without the FAFSA, you may not qualify to receive need-based or merit-based aid.

 State-based aid